ChicagoDSA/chapter-website/_pages/en/convention-2021.md

 **Feminist Process**

-1. Feminist Process
-2. Respect the discussion and the facilitators
+1. Respect the discussion and the facilitators
-3. Share the air and encourage others
+2. Share the air and encourage others
-4. Consider your social position
+3. Consider your social position
-5. Make “I” statements
+4. Make “I” statements
-6. Do not assign motives
+5. Do not assign motives

 **Zoom Etiquette**
 Turn your video on if you can but please turn it off if you have to step away